Pre-Distillation of Magic States via Composite Schemes: Conclusion

 We derived both analytic and numerical constructions for symmetric three- and five-segment sequences that suppress first- and second-order global Rabi frequency errors in $X$-$Y$ control systems.
 Similar techniques were extended to $X$-$Z$ Hamiltonians, where we demonstrated robustness to global detuning-like imperfections.
 In integrated photonics, we adapted our framework to directional couplers, designing geometry-optimized segments that yield high-fidelity $\mT$ gates resilient to global correlated fabrication imperfections.

 To quantify the improvement, we introduced a natural, operationally meaningful fidelity measure tailored to the $\mT$ gate, providing a direct link between physical gate performance and distillation cost.
-Across all platforms, our schemes reduce the required number of distillation iterations by up to three levels, resulting in exponential savings in qubit overhead.
+Across all platforms considered, and within the systematic-error-dominated regimes adopted in this work, our schemes reduce the required number of distillation iterations by up to three levels, resulting in corresponding exponential savings in qubit overhead.
 This pre-distillation approach complements existing fault-tolerant architectures, and offers a scalable route to higher-fidelity magic states at reduced cost, and paves the way toward more scalable and resource-efficient universal quantum computation.
+We do not claim optimality or superiority over other robust-control strategies, as no systematic benchmarking against modern optimal-control approaches is performed.

 A natural direction for extending our work is the integration of pre-distillation into fault-tolerant architectures.
 Benchmarking our composite Clifford- and non-Clifford- gate designs within surface code frameworks would enable a direct assessment of reductions in logical qubit counts and space-time overhead for large-scale algorithms, while exploring their adaptation to LDPC-type quantum codes could highlight advantages for emerging high-threshold, low-overhead schemes.
 Beyond single-qubit resources, composite sequences may be generalized to prepare two-qubit non-Clifford resources, such as entangled magic states required for Toffoli or controlled-$S$ gates, which are typically much more costly to distill.
 This line of development naturally leads to the concept of “pre-distilled resource factories” implemented at the hardware level, where composite gates act as the entry point for generating batches of high-fidelity non-Clifford states that can be directly consumed by error-corrected computation, thereby substantially reducing overhead at scale.